QCD ghost f(T)-gravity model: Ghost -gravity model

 Inserting Eq. (\ref{f(T)GDE}) into (\ref{q2}) one can obtain the deceleration parameter

-Figure \ref{q-t-2} shows the time evolution of the deceleration parameter (\ref{q3}).
-It clears that at early times ($t/t_0\rightarrow 0$) we have $q\rightarrow0.5$ which corresponds to the matter dominated universe.
-Also at late times ($t/t_0\rightarrow\infty$) we get $q\rightarrow-1$ which behaves like the de Sitter universe.
-Figure \ref{q-t-2} illustrates that at $t/t_0=0.57$ we have a cosmic deceleration $q>0$ to acceleration $q<0$ transition which is compatible with the observations \cite{Ishida}.
-Also at present time we get $q_0\simeq-0.4$ which is in good agreement with recent observational results $-1.4\leq q_0\leq -0.3$ \cite{Ishida}.
+Figure \ref{q-time} shows the time evolution of the deceleration parameter (\ref{q3}).
+It clears that at early time ($t/t_0\rightarrow 0$) we have $q\rightarrow0.5$ which corresponds to the matter dominated universe.
+Also at late time ($t/t_0\rightarrow\infty$) we get $q\rightarrow-1$ which behaves like the de Sitter universe.
+Figure \ref{q-time} illustrates that at the near past $t/t_0=0.57$ we have a cosmic deceleration $q>0$ to acceleration $q<0$ transition which is compatible with the observations \cite{Ishida}.
+Also at present time we get $q_0\simeq-0.4$ which is in good agreement with the recent observational results $-1.4\leq q_0\leq -0.3$ \cite{Ishida}.